-"You should ask your questions — and anything else that's on your mind — without feeling ashamed," said Rachel Spieldoch, MD, a gynecologist and laparoscopic surgeon in Scottsdale, AZ.
+"You should ask your questions — and anything else that's on your mind — without feeling ashamed," says Rachel Spieldoch, MD, a gynecologist and independent member of the HonorHealth medical staff.

 1. Does this look normal?

-"This is one of the most common questions women ask," said Dr. Spieldoch, "and the answer is almost always a resounding yes."
+"This is one of the most common questions women ask," says Dr. Spieldoch, "and the answer is almost always a resounding yes."
 While today's media can make it seem like women should only look one way, this just isn't the case.
-Just as people come in lots of different shapes and sizes, body parts are subject to different interpretations.
+Just as people come in lots of different shapes and sizes, body parts are subject to different interpretations."

 2. How much "self-love" is too much?

 While this may seem like a myth, it is possible to "self-love" too much.
 This can cause desensitization over time or make it difficult to climax from intercourse with a partner.
 While it is a normal part of a healthy sex life, if it's taking over your life or interfering with your relationship, it should be addressed.

 3. How can I avoid embarrassment when exercising?